lloydmeta/frunk/README.md

 #### Converting between Structs

 Sometimes you may have 2 different types that are structurally the same (e.g. different domains but the same data).
+Use cases include:

-This can happen when you have a model for deserialising from an external API and another one for your domain logic.
+ * You have a models for deserialising from an external API and equivalents for your app logic
+ * You want to represent different stages of the same data using types (see [this question on StackOverflow](http://stackoverflow.com/questions/31949455/transform-one-case-class-into-another-when-the-argument-list-is-the-same))

-Generic comes with a handy `convert_from` method that helps:
+Generic comes with a handy `convert_from` method that helps make this painless:

 ```rust
 // Assume we have all the imports needed